top of page

 Assignment: Set Goals for Yourself.

-Before moving on to another form, in your sketchbook take a moment to reflect on what you are learning.
+Before moving on to additional practice, in your sketchbook take a moment to reflect on what you are learning.

 • 2-3 of the techniques that you feel very comfortable with and that are working well for you.